Updated January 18, 2020

-Great build quality is normally coupled with a long warranty, Bowflex offers a 2-year warranty, Powerblock a 10-year and Ironmaster a lifetime, they are the top 3 adjustable dumbbells at this price point.
+Excellent build quality is usually coupled with an extended warranty, Bowflex offers a 2-year warranty, Powerblock a 10-year and Ironmaster a lifetime, they are the top 3 adjustable dumbbells at this price point.

-Dropping a dumbbell by either training to failure or by accident is commonplace in most gyms but most gyms use fixed weight dumbbells which are very hard to damage, adjustable dumbbells have moving parts and some of those parts are plastic and I’m afraid if dropped from a height will break.
+Dropping a dumbbell by either training to failure or by accident is commonplace in most gyms.
+Still, most gyms use fixed weight dumbbells, which are very hard to damage, adjustable dumbbells have moving parts, and some of those parts are plastic, and I’m afraid if dropped from a height will break.

 First to break will probably be the handle and then the hard plastic surrounding the weight plates.
-It’s not all bad, you can try and be very careful when training with sets like the Bowflex and it’s also great to know Bowflex listened to the customers and replaced an important part in the new sets.
+It’s not all bad; you can try and be very careful when training with sets like the Bowflex, and it’s also great to know Bowflex listened to the customers and replaced an essential part in the new sets.